This post offers an introduction to planning a spiritual retreat.

 Be easy on yourself

 Whether you are planning a solo retreat or joining others, the point is to get away for a time, experience a different reality, and then return to your everyday life refreshed and, in some way, transformed.
-It can be tempting to think that a retreat is a time to catch up on everything you have been putting off for months – a craft project, a writing piece, really digging into your meditation practice, or whatever.
-I invite you, in planning your retreat, to be easy on yourself.
+It can be tempting to think that a retreat is a time to catch up on everything you have been putting off for months – a craft project, a writing piece, or really digging into your meditation practice.
+I invite you to be easy on yourself when planning your retreat.
 The suggestions below are meant to be ideas, not goals.
-One of the most important parts of a retreat is allowing yourself to reset, and you can’t do that at a breakneck pace, or with a too-full agenda.
+One of the most essential parts of a retreat is allowing yourself to reset, and you can’t do that at a breakneck pace, or with a too-full agenda.
 Simpler is better.

 Go “away”

-Many of the spiritual retreats I have taken have been at actual retreat centers, and that helps create a sense of being away from everyday life.
+Many of the spiritual retreats I have taken have been at actual retreat centers, which help create a sense of being away from everyday life.

 But what if you can’t physically get away?
 While I was a full-time caregiver, I couldn’t leave my loved one for longer than a few hours.
-I knew my body and soul needed a retreat, so I tried to create conditions where I could feel like I was getting away.
-A few times when my parents were out of town I “retreated” to their house about 40 minutes away and wrote, ate lunch on their patio, and took a walk by the water near their house.
+I knew my body and soul needed a retreat, so I tried to create conditions that made me feel like I was getting away.
+A few times when my parents were out of town, I “retreated” to their house about 40 minutes away and wrote, ate lunch on their patio, and took a walk by the water near their home.

-One time when I was in a critical period of discernment in my master’s program, and I really needed a retreat, but I couldn’t be away from caregiving for longer than three hours, I rented a room in an Airbnb just ten minutes from my home.
+One time, when I was in a critical period of discernment in my master’s program and really needed a retreat but couldn’t be away from caregiving for more than three hours, I rented a room on Airbnb just 10 minutes from my home.
 I took a nap in bed, ate lunch there, sat outside in the sunshine, did some art, and journaled.
 I emerged after just two and a half hours feeling refreshed and clearer about what I needed to do.

 So, it really doesn’t matter how far you go away for a retreat.
 It’s the state of mind you adopt.